Showing posts with label Book Reviews. Show all posts

 Enter the Giveaway

-This morning, I have a nonfiction book to share that combines two of my favorite things: true crime and travel.
-Learn about Vacations Can Be Murder, learn about author Dawn M. Barclay and read my thoughts on the book!
-Be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+This morning, I have an emotional family drama in our book review spotlight.
+Learn about The Things They Didn't See and author Angela Shaeffer, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaawy at the end of this post.

 Many of our posts contain affiliate links.